ThePJB/gball/README.md

   subtle death animation

+  something could happen to you each death as well, be a part of a self balancing process eg only 3 deaths but you get stronger each time, kind of a punishment and a reward at the same time
+    but yeah i need to try that too multipart story, could feel quite different each time

 How is audio engine gonna work
 * chunk is a pcm buf of floats
 * chunks synthed however